 Other Initiatives and Opportunities

 Other exciting initiatives and opportunities exist to support the GSLE.
+In the past, these topics included the environment, robotics, space exploration and more!
 A few examples are listed here, and you can find out how to engage your group in opportunities like these by contacting your local council or by visiting www.girlscouts.org/program/program_opportunities

 - Council sponsored program opportunities are hosted by Girl Scouts of Western Ohio paid and volunteers staff throughout the council.
 These opportunities offer troops and individual girls a chance to meet other girls and adult members from within the council’s jurisdiction.
 They are designed to meet the needs of girls and enhance the resources already available through their community.